octylFractal/netherfire/README.md

 A Minecraft modpack automation tool.
 Takes a modpack configuration and spits out a working modpack.

+## Support
-Supports CurseForge, Modrinth, and arbitrary override directories for common, client, and server.
+Supported inputs are CurseForge, Modrinth, and arbitrary override directories for common, client, and server.

+Supported outputs are CurseForge modpacks, Modrinth modpacks, or a server directory.

 ## How to Use